Are you ready to get down with some super interesting fun facts about hair?

 81. Scientists have discovered that people with a higher IQ have more zinc and copper in their hair.

 82. Marcel Grateau invented the curling iron in 1875 France.

-83. The purpose of hair is to act as a thermal protection, due to our head lacking the thermal insulation fat layers.
+83. The purpose of hair is to regulate body temperature since our head lacks the thermal insulation fat layers.

-84. Every hair follicle is completely independent of neighboring follicles.
+84. Every hair follicle is entirely independent of neighboring strands.

 87. Hair transplantation is the only permanent solution for hair loss.

-88. Gender is the one thing that scientists cannot identify by a strand of hair.
+88. Gender and age cannot identify by a strand of hair.

 92. Stress can make dandruff worse.

-94. The average American woman spends between 10-23 thousand dollars in a lifetime on unwanted hair removal.
+94. The average American woman spends between 10-23 thousand dollars in her lifetime on unwanted hair removal.

-96. Cutting hair does not influence how fast or slow it will grow, which a lot of people seem to believe.
+96. Cutting your hair does not influence how fast or slow it grows… a myth that many people believe.

-97. For whatever reason, studies show that men without hair on their chests are more likely to get cirrhosis of the liver than men with hair.
+97. Studies show that hairy chested men are less likely to get liver cirrhosis than men with less hair.

 99. Alopecia is the medical term for hair loss.

 100. In 2004, the longest hair ever documented was measured.
 It belonged to Xie Qiuping from China and measured 18.5 feet long.

 Now that you’re full of fun hair facts, you’re ready to impress everyone you know.
 Drop some of these bad boys at the next bbq or office party, and you’re guaranteed to earn some respect.

 Your Turn: Do you know any other cool facts about hair?
 Are any of these hair facts debatable?
 Drop your thoughts in the comments section below! 👇🏼👇🏼👇🏼